-Going to university is a big step – not only for your child but also for you as their biggest cheerleader.
-It’s only natural that you’ll want to support your child in their first year at university.
+When your child goes to university it’s a big step – not only for your child but also for you as their biggest cheerleader.
+It’s only natural that you’ll want to support your child’s first year at university.
 To help them navigate the new experiences and responsibilities that come with going to uni.

 Sometimes it can seem like a real balancing act.
 You want to offer them the right kind of advice at the right time, but you want them to have the freedom that comes with taking this step.